 Security trade control requires comprehensive and precise understanding of complex laws and regulations.
 The Group strives to ensure correct understanding of these laws and regulations by each employee as well as proper management.

-The IHI Group considers and engages in risk managebusiness continuity and the safety of Officers, employees, and their families, securing managerial resources, the following action guidelines based on the
+The IHI Group considers and engages in risk management as the top material issue of management.

+The basic objectives of risk management are ensuring business continuity and the safety of Officers, employees, and their families, securing managerial resources, and maintaining public trust.